ruoxuanxiong/staggered_rollout_design/README.md

 ### Helper functions are collected in [`code`](code)

 The following scripts collect all the helper functions used to solve treatment designs and run synthetic experiments.
-The scripts are not executable, but rather, the helper functions are imported in the notebooks to solve treatment designs and run synthetic experiments.
+The helper functions are called in the notebooks listed above.
+You do not need to separately run any of the scripts to replicate the results in the paper.

 - ```utils_estimate.py```: within transformation, OLS and GLS